 This is Lendable’s first deal with a Nigerian firm.

-Lendable’s Chief Executive Officer, Daniel Goldfarb, is excited about its partnership with OneFi, noting that the deal will grow the presence of Lendable in Nigeria.
+Lendable’s Chief Executive Officer, Daniel Goldfarb, is excited about its partnership with OneFi.
+He noted that the deal will grow the presence of Lendable in Nigeria.

-OneFi will use the debt facility to disburse more loans to Paylater’s customers, through new products with which it plans to double its size within Nigeria before entering new markets in 2019.
+OneFi will use the debt facility to disburse more loans to Paylater’s customers, through new products.
+It plans on using this to double its size within Nigeria before entering new markets in 2019.

 According to Dozie, the deal with Lendable comes two months after it secured a “BB rating with stable outlook” from Global Credit Rating Co, which made it the first finance technology firm to secure this rating.

-Dozie adds that the transaction with Lendable is the firm’s first internationally-backed commercial debt, and marks an important stage in the company’s development as it looks to serve the “next billion”.
+Dozie adds that the transaction with Lendable is the firm’s first internationally-backed commercial debt.
+This marks an important stage in the company’s development as it looks to serve the “next billion”.